9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 • Read/Write: ~7,000 MB/s read, ~6,000 MB/s write

 8TB in a single M.2 drive.
 That’s enough for 60+ AAA PS5 games without a single deletion — assuming an average install size of around 100-130 GB per title.
-At $649.99 (down from $749.99), it’s a significant investment, but the math holds up: compared to buying two 4TB drives at ~$250 each, the single 8TB comes in cheaper while taking up the PS5’s one expansion slot cleanly.
+It’s a serious investment, and 8TB is the tier the NAND shortage has inflated hardest, but the logic still holds: the PS5 has exactly one expansion slot, and only an 8TB drive fills it once and for all.

 Speeds are competitive at 7,400 MB/s read and 6,500 MB/s write, and the 8TB model carries a 6,400 TBW endurance rating — exceptionally high, which is expected given the density.
 The pre-installed heatsink fits the PS5 expansion slot, and Lexar includes installation tools in the box, which is a thoughtful touch for first-time installers.

 The honest caveat: Lexar is owned by Longsys, a Chinese storage company.
 It’s a legitimate brand with a growing presence in premium storage, but the long-term consumer reliability data doesn’t match the decades of track record that Samsung, WD, or Seagate carry.
 For buyers who want maximum capacity with the absolute lowest brand risk, the WD SN850X at 8TB is available as an alternative.
-For buyers comfortable with Lexar’s quality-to-price story, this drive is genuinely compelling at $649.99.
+For buyers comfortable with Lexar’s quality-to-price story, this drive is genuinely compelling whenever it drifts back toward its pre-shortage price.

 • 8TB capacity, enough for 60+ AAA PS5 games